leeb003/shwcp/readme.txt

 management.

 == Changelog ==
+= 3.2.8 =
+* Fix for displaying multi-select fields in view only mode on the individual entry page
+* New feature - Individual field overrides for custom roles.
+You can now choose which fields are accessible for custom roles that you create!

 = 3.2.7 =
 * Cloning Databases functionality.
 Now you can easily clone an existing database with settings to another new one in your backend settings.